-As of December 31, 2012 and 2011, the net fair value of interest rate instruments was \$(2,122) million and \$1,545 million, respectively.
-The potential loss in fair value for such instruments from a hypothetical 100 basis points parallel shift in interest rates against our position (or a multiple of 100 basis points where 100 basis points is less than 10 percent of the interest rate) would be approximately \$550 million and \$125 million, for December 31, 2012 and 2011, respectively.
-The increase in interest rate risk is primarily due to the issuance during 2012 of fixed rate long-term bonds that were not swapped.
+As of December 31, 2013 and 2012, the net fair value of instruments subject to interest rate risk was \$(1,583) million and \$(2,122) million, respectively.
+The potential loss in fair value for such instruments from a hypothetical 100 basis points parallel shift in interest rates against our position (or a multiple of 100 basis points where 100 basis points is less than 10 percent of the interest rate) would be approximately \$312 million and \$550 million, for December 31, 2013 and 2012, respectively.
+The decrease in interest rate risk is primarily due to the hedging of certain outstanding bonds.